 The mortgagor’s right to redeem

-The primary right enjoyed by the mortgagor is the right to redeem the mortgage on repayment of the loan and payment of any interest provided for by the charge.
+The most important right of a mortgagor (the borrower) is the right to redeem the mortgage on repayment of the loan, together with payment of any interest on the mortgage.

 Right to redeem at law

 At law, the right to redeem is a matter of contract: the mortgagor can redeem the mortgage on the date/s and in the manner required under the mortgage agreement.
 If the agreement provides that the mortgage must be redeemed on a particular date, the mortgagor must legally redeem the mortgage on that day.
 The mortgagor cannot insist on redeeming the mortgage either before or after the contractual date.

 At common law, if the mortgagor did not pay on the contractual date, the mortgagor would traditionally forfeit the land to the mortgagee (the lender) and be sued in contract for repayment of the debt.
 Therefore, the legal right to redeem is limited.